creationx/cix_readmore/README.md

 ## Installation

+1. Install the plugin via Composer by running the following command:
+    ```
+    composer require creationx/cix_readmore
+    ```
-1. Upload the plugin to the `typo3conf/ext` directory of your TYPO3 installation.
+2. Alternatively, upload the plugin to the `typo3conf/ext` directory of your TYPO3 installation.
-2. Activate the plugin in the TYPO3 backend.
+3. Activate the plugin in the TYPO3 backend.
-3. Customize settings and classes in the Constant Editor to configure the plugin as needed.
+4. Customize settings and classes in the Constant Editor to configure the plugin as needed.

 ## License